Murder of Liu Mengying: Background

-In 1910, Tao Sijin (陶思瑾) was born in Shaoxing, Zhejiang.
-Her family were writers and artists, most notably among them her older brother Tao Yuanqing (陶元慶), an influential painter and graphic designer.
-Liu Mengying (劉夢瑩) was born to a wealthy and politically influential family in Hunan in 1912.
-Her father, a physician, served as the head of a Kuomintang military hospital in Changsha, and was killed during an attack by Communist forces in 1930.
+Tao Sijin (陶思瑾) was born in 1910 in Shaoxing, Zhejiang, into a family of writers and artists.
+Her older brother Tao Yuanqing (陶元慶) was an influential painter and graphic designer.
+Liu Mengying (劉夢瑩), born in Hunan in 1912, came from an influential family.
+Her father, a physician, served as the head of a Kuomintang military hospital in Changsha, and was killed during an attack by the Chinese Communist Party's Red Army in 1930.

 The deathbed of Tao Yuanqing, August 1929.
-Tao Sijin is on the left and Xu Qinwen stands behind her.
+Tao Sijin stands at the front to the viewer's left, with Xu Qinwen behind her at far left.

 The two girls met in 1928 while students at the Lida Academy, a Shanghai alternative school where Tao Yuanqing worked as a teacher.
-After Yuanqing moved to Huangzhou to work at the Hangzhou National College of Art, Tao Sijin and Liu enrolled at the college and became dorm roommates in the spring of 1929.
+After Yuanqing moved to Hangzhou to work at the Hangzhou National College of Art, Tao Sijin and Liu enrolled at the college and became dorm roommates in the spring of 1929.
 Tao specialized in western-style painting and art critique, while Liu worked in a number of fields, including printmaking, sculpture, ink wash painting, and oil painting.
-Both girls were close to Yuangqing and his long-term roommate with whom he shared an affectionate bond, a writer and schoolteacher named Xu Qinwen (許欽文).
+Both girls were close to Yuanqing and his long-term roommate, with whom he shared an affectionate bond, a writer and schoolteacher named Xu Qinwen (許欽文).
 Yuanqing died of typhoid in August 1929, and Xu volunteered to anonymously pay for Tao Sijin's tuition.
-Tao sometimes stayed in a house Xu constructed in Hangzhou to showcase Yuanqing's artwork.
+Xu purchased a house by the West Lake to serve as an exhibition hall for Tao Yuanqing's paintings, which often served as a residence for Liu and Tao.

-The two girls became very close and affectionate with one another; a later court judgment noted that they began taking naps together under a quilt, leading them to a "sort of long-term association".
+The two girls became very close and affectionate with one another; a later court judgment noted that they began taking naps together under a quilt, leading to a "sort of long-term association".
 They engaged in sexual activity and swore that they would refuse any marriage proposals they received so as to remain together for life.
 Classmates and teachers at the college knew that they were in a same-sex relationship, as did their mentor Xu, who described their love as more intense than a typical husband and wife.
-Despite this, Xu proposed to Tao at some point after her brother's death.
+Despite knowing of their relationship, Xu proposed to Tao at some point after her brother's death.
 Rejected, he proposed instead to Liu, who also rejected him.
 Tao grew to deeply dislike Xu, calling him the "devil who entangles me" in her diary.
 However, due to his financial support, she found herself unable to cut ties with him.

 Tao wrote in her diaries that she felt intense love for Liu, writing that she was "mad with passion" over her and describing their same-sex love as "sacred".
-She reported that Liu was paranoid of infidelity and deeply jealous of friends that she would spend time with, and that this led classmates to avoid becoming friendly with her.
+She reported that Liu was paranoid about infidelity and deeply jealous of friends that she would spend time with, and that this led classmates to avoid becoming friendly with her.